What happens when a succession plan goes right?

 “It was good to meet for that year and build a rapport,” said Williams.

 Hewell moved into the Financial Focus office space under Williams’ OSJ but maintained her own business.

 “She had a separate phone line, printer, everything,” said Williams.

-Eventually, the younger advisor folded her own thriving business into Financial Focus and became a partner – which added an unexpected amount of complexity to the business side of the advisory.
+Eventually, the younger financial professional folded her own thriving business into Financial Focus and became a partner – which added an unexpected amount of complexity to the business side of the firm.

 “We had to become an LLC.
 We each had to have a Sub-S Corporation.
 Accounting became more complicated – it was triple the accounting expenses – and producing paychecks was much more involved,” Williams said.

 It wasn’t that the partners didn’t know change was coming.
 It had been discussed in all of the succession planning seminars they had attended.